-Students of botany, plant ecology and related subjects are invited to apply for selection for next season's annual volunteer Student Botanical Internship Program at the Australian National Herbarium and Centre for Australian National Biodiversity Research, Canberra (the Centre).
+Students of botany, plant ecology and related subjects are invited to apply for selection for the next annual Volunteer Botanical Training Program at the Australian National Herbarium and Centre for Australian National Biodiversity Research, Canberra (the Centre).

-Interns will assist staff of the Centre in scientific collections management and research support.
-In return, Interns receive a broad spectrum of practical training in collections management, botany, plant conservation and job-seeking in the scientific workforce.
+Participants will assist staff of the Centre in scientific collections management and research support.
+In return, they will receive a broad spectrum of practical training in collections management, botany, plant conservation and job-seeking in the scientific workforce.
 Training sessions are conducted by professional scientists from the Centre and related institutions.
 Training complements rather than duplicates that given at tertiary level.

-Interns work at the Australian National Herbarium, Centre for Australian National Biodiversity Research, located at the adjoining Australian National Botanic Gardens and Commonwealth Scientific and Industrial Research Organisation (CSIRO) Division of Plant Industry sites in Canberra.
+Participants work at the Australian National Herbarium, Centre for Australian National Biodiversity Research, located at the adjoining Australian National Botanic Gardens and Commonwealth Scientific and Industrial Research Organisation (CSIRO) sites in Canberra.

-All Interns participate in common training sessions.
+All participants undertake common training sessions.
 Many of the skills taught will have application in a range of specimen-based biological disciplines.
 Among other areas, you will be introduced to the major sources of information on identification and nomenclature of the Australian flora, and to the principles of curation of herbarium and other scientific collections.

 The Program includes some field work, on which you will be taught skills in specimen selection and preservation, geocode determination, site assessment, field data recording, and permit and access protocols.

-For work sessions, Interns work in teams under staff supervision, helping with institutional tasks, including specimen preparation, plant identification, application of taxonomic concepts to herbarium collections and research assistance.
-We attempt to accommodate Interns' interests but allocation of tasks and team membership remains at our discretion.
+For work sessions, participants work in teams under staff supervision, helping with institutional tasks, including specimen preparation, plant identification, application of taxonomic concepts to herbarium collections and research assistance.
+We attempt to accommodate the interests of participants but allocation of tasks and team membership remains at our discretion.